Resources

 Most travelogue Web sites are pretty bad.
 Don and Linda Freedman's well-written TheTravelzine.com is a refreshing exception, and should prove worthwhile to anyone planning a European visit.

 If you've exhausted all of the resources here, have found my suggestions useful, and still hunger for more travel information, you'll almost certainly discover some interesting links at my personal Web portal.
-The Travel (gear) category has lots of links to travel-related clothing and equipment, and the Travel (plan) category encompasses a huge variety of resources for planning and booking all sorts of travel, plus several miscellaneous travel resources.
-Many real delights can be found there!
+The Travel (gear) category has lots of links to travel-related clothing and equipment, and the Travel (plan) category encompasses a huge variety of resources for planning and booking all sorts of travel, plus several miscellaneous travel resources (a few of which are also on this page).
+Many real delights can be found in these (admittedly eclectic) lists!